 Leesburg is a medium-sized city located in the state of Florida.
 With a population of 21,993 people and 14 constituent neighborhoods, Leesburg is the 128th largest community in Florida.

-Leesburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Leesburg is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Leesburg who work in office and administrative support (15.89%), sales jobs (11.39%), and maintenance occupations (9.57%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Leesburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Leesburg is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Leesburg who work in office and administrative support (17.15%), sales jobs (13.73%), and food service (11.70%).

-The per capita income in Leesburg in 2010 was $18,666, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $74,664 for a family of four.
+The per capita income in Leesburg in 2010 was $17,602, which is lower middle income relative to Florida, and low income relative to the rest of the US.
+This equates to an annual income of $70,408 for a family of four.

 Leesburg is an extremely ethnically-diverse city.
 The people who call Leesburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Leesburg residents report their race to be White, followed by Black or African-American.
+Leesburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.18% of the city’s residents.
 Important ancestries of people in Leesburg include Irish, English, French , and Italian.

 The most common language spoken in Leesburg is English.
 Other important languages spoken here include Spanish and French.